ibm-cloud-docs/solution-tutorials/scalable-webapp-openshift.md

    ```
    {: pre}

-1. Select `Backend Service / Web App` > `Java - MicroProfile / JavaEE` > `Java Web App with Eclipse MicroProfile and Java EE` to create a Java starter.
-(To create a Node.js starter instead, use `Backend Service / Web App` > `Node`> `Node.js Web App with Express.js (Web App)` )
+2. Select `Backend Service / Web App` > `Node` > `Node.js Web App with Express.js` to create a Node starter.
-1. Enter a **name** for your application.
+3. Enter a **name** for your application.
-1. Select the **resource group** where to deploy this application.
+4. Select the **resource group** where to deploy this application.
-1. Do not add additional services.
+5. Do not add additional services.
-1. Do not add a DevOps toolchain, select **manual deployment**.
+6. Do not add a DevOps toolchain, select **manual deployment**.

 This generates a starter application complete with the code and all the necessary configuration files for local development and deployment to cloud on Cloud Foundry or Kubernetes service.

 ### Run the application locally

-You can build and run the application as you normally would using `mvn` for java local development or `npm` for node development.
+You can build and run the application as you normally would using `npm` for node development.
 You can also build a docker image and run the application in a container to ensure consistent execution locally and on the cloud.
 Use the following steps to build your docker image.

 1. Ensure your local Docker engine is started.
    ```